 How do I know how much calcium is in the foods I eat?

 For foods that have a nutrition facts label, the amount of calcium in that food is required to be on the label.
 At the bottom of the label, you will see four nutrients: Vitamin D, calcium, iron and potassium Next to calcium will be a number indicating the amount (in mg) in a serving of that product.

 What foods contain calcium?

-You probably know that dairy foods like milk and cheese are good sources of calcium, but do you know that tofu and beans contain calcium, too?
-Even if you don’t drink milk or eat cheese, you can get the calcium you need from other foods.
+You probably know that dairy foods such as milk, yogurt, and cheese are good sources of calcium, but did you know that tofu and beans contain calcium, too?
 See the list of high-calcium foods at the end of this guide.

 If you are lactose intolerant or have a milk allergy and can’t drink milk, there are plenty of other ways to get enough calcium.
-These include eating foods high in calcium and drinking fortified soy milk, fortified juice, almond milk or lactose-free milk (the lactase enzyme that you are missing has been added into the milk).
+These include drinking fortified soy milk, fortified orange juice, almond milk or lactose-free milk (the lactase enzyme that you are missing has been added into the milk).
 If you are lactose intolerant, you may also take lactase enzyme tablets before eating dairy products to help digest the lactose sugar in the milk.
 Some people who are lactose intolerant can tolerate having small amounts of milk or other dairy products.
 There are also certain cheeses, such as cheddar, that are naturally lactose-free.
 If you have a milk allergy, it is important to talk with your health care provider about what you can eat or drink.

 How can I get more calcium in my diet?